 The Florida Historical Society Press and Chapin House Books encourage new authors and already published authors to submit manuscripts for consideration for publication.
 To submit a manuscript, please comply with the following instructions.

 1.The preferred way to submit new manuscripts is electronically, either by USB Flash Drive (preferable), on a CD, or via a file sharing service such as Dropbox.
+Any materials including storage devices like USB drives are not returnable.
 Manuscripts must be created in or converted to Microsoft Word only.
 Manuscripts submitted in other formats will NOT be considered.

 2. Manuscripts must be submitted with a Table of Contents and with each chapter tentatively titled.
 Any manuscript seeking consideration must be complete and ready for editing.
 Partially completed chapters, extraneous insertions, fragmentary passages and other submissions that are not part of a completed manuscript indicate that the author IS NOT ready for consideration of his/her manuscript for publication.
 Materials submitted in such a fashion will not be considered.
 Sample chapters will NOT be considered unless specifically requested by the publisher.